ziscloud/xpi/README.md

 # xpi
-Extended Java SPI, based on the source code of [dubbo](https://dubbo.apache.org), but remove the dependent of URL.
+Extended Java extension, based on the source code of [dubbo](https://dubbo.apache.org), but remove the dependent of URL.

-XPI is inherited from standard JDK SPI(Service Provider Interface) and makes it more powerful.
+XPI is inherited from standard JDK extension(Service Provider Interface) and makes it more powerful.

-XPI fixed below issues of the standard JDK SPI:
+XPI fixed below issues of the standard JDK extension:

-* The standard JDK SPI will load and instantize all the implementations at once.
+* The standard JDK extension will load and instantize all the implementations at once.
 It will be a waste of resources if one implementation is timecosted, but never be used.
-* We can’t accquire the SPI name, if loading the SPI implementation is failed.For example: standard JDK ScriptEngine, get script type by invoking method getName().
+* We can’t accquire the extension name, if loading the extension implementation is failed.For example: standard JDK ScriptEngine, get script type by invoking method getName().
 RubyScriptEngine class will load failed if the depenency jar jruby.jar is missing, and the real error info will be lost.
 When user executes ruby scripts, the program throws exception that doesn’t support ruby, but it is not the real cause.
-* Enhance the SPI functionality by supporting IoC and AOP, one SPI can be easily injected by another SPI simply using setter.
+* Enhance the extension functionality by supporting IoC and AOP, one extension can be easily injected by another extension simply using setter.

 ## Appointment:

-In the jar file containing extension class 1, places a config file META-INF/dubbo/full interface name, file content pattern: SPI name=the fully qualified name for the extension class, use new line seperator for multiple implementation.
+In the jar file containing extension class 1, places a config file META-INF/xpi/<full interface name>, file content pattern:

+*extension name=the fully qualified name for the extension class*

+use new line seperator for multiple implementation.

 ## Example:

-To extend Dubbo Protocol, place a text file in the extension jar file: META-INF/dubbo/org.neuronbit.xpi.rpc.Protocol, content:
+To extend `Protocol`, place a text file in the extension jar file: `META-INF/xpi/org.neuronbit.xpi.rpc.Protocol`, content:

 ```text
 xxx=org.neuronbit.xxx.XxxProtocol